ankitpatel2202/automatic-irrigation-system/README.md

 # Database configuration

-For Database, as of now we haves supported ms-sql and postgess databases. this can be configured on application.properties as:
+For Database, as of now we haves supported relational databases. this can be configured on application.properties as:

 spring.datasource.url=jdbc:h2:mem:testdb